Ehmmah256/Ehmmah256/README.md

-- 👋 Hi, I’m @Ehmmah256
+- 👋 Hi, I’m Ema
-- 👀 I’m interested in
+- 👀 I’m interested in cyber security and penetration testing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning kali linus, c,c++, mySQL and python programming languages.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cyber security and penetration testing.
-- 📫 How to reach me ...
+- 📫 How to reach me, whatsapp @+256753748665, facebook Emmanuel Onoria(Ema), twitter @ema_onoria

 <!---
 Ehmmah256/Ehmmah256 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.